cositools/cosi-data-challenges/README.md

 The spectral model for the microquasar GRS 1758-258 near the Galactic center is based on the best fit comptonization model of epoch2 from [Pottschmidt+06](https://arxiv.org/pdf/astro-ph/0509006.pdf).
 This is the same model as used in DC2 and DC3.
 The source is located at $l = 4.51^{\circ}, b=-1.36^{\circ}$, with a flux of $3.495 \times 10^{-3}\ \mathrm{ph \ cm^{-2} \ s^{-1}}$.

 **1E1740.7-2942 Input Models:**  <br />
-The spectral models for microquasar 1E1740.7-2942 (also known as the Great Annihilator) is one of the best fit models of INTEGRAL data obtained by [Bouchet+09](https://iopscience.iop.org/article/10.1088/0004-637X/693/2/1871/pdf).
+The spectral model for microquasar 1E1740.7-2942 (also known as the Great Annihilator) is one of the best fit models of INTEGRAL data obtained by [Bouchet+09](https://iopscience.iop.org/article/10.1088/0004-637X/693/2/1871/pdf).
 Specifically, we use the "compow" model, which is a thermal comptonization + powerlaw model.
 The source is located close to the Galactic center at $l = 359.1^{\circ}, b = -0.1^{\circ}$ with a total integrated flux of $4.23 \times 10^{-3}\ \mathrm{ph \ cm^{-2} s^{-1}}$.

 ### Transient/Variable sources

 **Crab Input Model:**  <br />
 For DC4 we simulated a simplified Crab model with 4 key components: nebula, peak 1, peak 2, and bridge.
 The nebula is simulated with a steady state and has polarization degree and angle (Galactic coordinates) of 0.40 and 160 deg, respectively.
-The remaining components are for the pulsar (peak 1, peak 2, and brigde), and they share the same polarization fraction and degree: 0.2 and 145 deg.
+The remaining components are for the pulsar (peak 1, peak 2, and bridge), and they share the same polarization fraction and degree: 0.2 and 145 deg.

 **PSR B1259-63 Input Model:**  <br />
 PSR B1259-63 is a binary gamma-ray system consisting of a radio pulsar and a massive Be-type star.
 The next periastron passage will be November 19th, 2027, making this a prime target for COSI.
 The model for DC3 is based on the work in [Abdo+11](https://doi.org/10.1088%2F2041-8205%2F736%2F1%2Fl11) (see Model 1 in the bottom of Figure 5).
-The flare is simulated as a constant emission for 30 days (T > 1839487305.0).We use the nominal flux value from [Abdo+11](https://doi.org/10.1088%2F2041-8205%2F736%2F1%2Fl11), which is $6.13 \times 10^{-4} \ \mathrm{ph \ cm^{-2} s^{-1}}$.
+The flare is simulated as a constant emission for 30 days (T > 1839487305.0).
+We use the nominal flux value from [Abdo+11](https://doi.org/10.1088%2F2041-8205%2F736%2F1%2Fl11), which is $6.13 \times 10^{-4} \ \mathrm{ph \ cm^{-2} s^{-1}}$.
 The source is located at $l = 304.2^{\circ}, b = -0.99^{\circ}$.

 **PSR J1846−0258 Input Model:**  <br />
 **⚠️ Pending:** Need information for this model.

 **Cyg X3 Input Models:**  <br />
 For DC4, Cyg X-3 ($l = 79.8^{\circ}, b = 0.7^{\circ}$) is modeled using a single transition-state spectrum based on the best-fit eqpair model from INTEGRAL data from [Cangemi+21](https://www.aanda.org/articles/aa/pdf/2021/01/aa37951-20.pdf).
-Unlike DC3, no state evolution is included.
 The source is simulated at its nominal flux in the transition state for the full 3-month exposure.

 **LS 5039 Input Models:**  <br />
 LS 5039 is a TeV gamma-ray binary system with an orbital period of about 3.9 days.
 MeV gamma-ray emission was reported by COMPTEL ([Collmar+14](http://adsabs.harvard.edu/abs/2014A%26A...565A..38C)).
 The input spectrum was generated by interpolating the X-ray spectrum ([Yoneda+21](https://iopscience.iop.org/article/10.3847/1538-4357/ac0ae1/meta)) and MeV spectrum ([Collmar+14](http://adsabs.harvard.edu/abs/2014A%26A...565A..38C)), averaged over the orbital period.
 Orbital modulation is based on the orbital light curve from [Collmar+14](http://adsabs.harvard.edu/abs/2014A%26A...565A..38C).